wpendl99/.github/profile/webServices/login/login.md

 # Account creation and login

 The first step towards supporting authentication in your web application is providing the user a way to uniquely identify themselves.
 This usually requires two service endpoints.
-One to initially create an authentication credential, and a second to authenticate on future visits.
-Web services often have a `getMe` endpoint that gives information about the currently authenticated user.
-We will implement this to demonstrate that authentication is actually working correctly.
+One to initially `create` an authentication credential, and a second to authenticate, or `login`, on future visits.
+Additionally, web services often have a `getMe` endpoint that gives information about the currently authenticated user.
+We will implement this endpoint to demonstrate that authentication is actually working correctly.

+## Endpoint design

 Using HTTP we can map out the design of our each of our endpoints.